 This ever-popular fruit is a good way to build your child's immunity and strength and helps reduce the risk of wheezing, asthma and eczema in your child as he grows.
 They are also rich in vitamins A, E and D, as well as zinc.

-Oranges are rich in folate, vitamin C, and water, and it also aids in the absorption of iron.
+Oranges are rich in folate, vitamin C, and water, and it also aids in the absorption of iron – making it one of the best fruits to eat when pregnant.
 Just like bananas, the folate found in oranges can be a significant help in preventing spina bifida—where the spine and spinal cord don't form properly—and anencephaly.

 These fruits are an excellent source of vitamins A and C. In fact, just 1 cup of chopped mangoes will fulfil 100% of your daily recommended intake of vitamin C and over 30% of your daily recommended intake of vitamin A.

-Guavas are rich in a huge variety of vitamins and nutrients—including vitamin C and vitamin E, polyphenols, carotenoids, isoflavonoids and folate—which is ideal for you to eat during pregnancy.
-Guavas also help with digestion and can strengthen your little one's nervous system.
+Guava is a healthy fruit for pregnancy as it is rich in a huge variety of vitamins and nutrients—including vitamin C and vitamin E, polyphenols, carotenoids, isoflavonoids and folate.
+Guavas also help with digestion and can strengthen your developing child's nervous system, making it one of the best and healthy fruits to eat when pregnant.

 Grapes provide you with a good amount of vitamin C and vitamin K, folate, fibre, organic acids, pectin and immune-boosting antioxidants that can help prevent infections.

-Pomegranates are high calcium, folate, iron, protein and vitamin C. Because they are so iron-dense, pomegranates are a good way to prevent anaemia.
+Pomegranates are high in calcium, folate, iron, protein and vitamin C. Because they are so iron-dense, pomegranate is one of the fruits you must eat during pregnancy to prevent anaemia.
 Also, some research has shown that drinking pomegranate juice is a way to decrease the risk of injury to the placenta during pregnancy.

-Eating apricots is a great way to get vitamins A, C, and E, as well as calcium, iron, potassium, beta carotene, phosphorous and silicon—all of which play a part in the growth and development of your little one.
+One of the best and healthy fruits you can have when pregnant, apricots are a great source of vitamins A, C, and E, as well as calcium, iron, potassium, beta carotene, phosphorus and silicon.
+All of these nutrients play a big part in the growth and development of your child.

 During pregnancy, you should consume 2 to 4 servings of fruit every day to maintain a healthy diet for both you and your child.
 While fresh fruit is the best, canned fruit, fruit juice and dried fruit are suitable as well.
 If you don't like eating fruits on their own, you can mix them into a salad, yoghurt and even your cereal, use them as a topping for pancakes, or just blend them into a smoothie.
 If you're craving sugar, try snacking on dried fruit like raisins and mangoes instead of junk food.
 And if you are likely to forget to eat fruits during your pregnancy, try keeping a bowl of them in sight as a useful reminder.

-While most fruits are beneficial to you during pregnancy, there are some that you should either eat in limited amounts, or avoid altogether.
-For example, even though eating grapes is a way to boost the levels of antioxidants in your body, black grapes can be a way produce body heat, so you may want to stay away from them during the first month of your pregnancy as it may be harmful for you during pregnancy.
+While most fruits are beneficial to you during pregnancy, there are some that you should either eat in limited amounts or avoid altogether.
+For example, even though eating grapes is a way to boost the levels of antioxidants in your body, black grapes can be a way to produce body heat, so you may want to stay away from them during the first month of your pregnancy as it may not be suitable for you during pregnancy.
+Besides grapes, here are the 3 other fruits to avoid during pregnancy.

 Papayas can be useful as a laxative, but unripe and semi-ripe papayas contain latex, which can lead to uterine contractions and early labour.